mnecas/GithubGraphs/README.md

 It can take a lot of time because github api give me only 100 PRs per request<br/>

 ![alt text](img.png)
+python manage.py update - will update all websites <br/>
 That how look the graphs